WxWatch/FUJS/README.md

 // Shorthand

-c:: constName equals "This is a const";
+c:: constName assign "This is a const";
-v:: varName equals "This is a var";
+v:: varName assign "This is a var";
-l:: letName equals "This is a let";
+l:: letName assign "This is a let";
 ```

 ### 1.0.3 Defining Functions